-The all-time winningest coach in Ferris State’s history, Bob Daniels enters his 24th season behind the Bulldog bench in the 2015-16 season.
+The all-time winningest coach in Ferris State’s history, Bob Daniels will enter his 26th season behind the Bulldog bench in the 2017-18 campaign.

 In 2011-12, Daniels claimed CCHA and National Coach of the Year accolades for the second time in his career after leading the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.